Inklingo

 adjectiveA1general

-Use this to indicate something that happens at fixed intervals or conforms to a rule, implying consistency rather than quality.
+Use this adjective to describe something that happens or is done at fixed intervals, or conforms to a rule or pattern.

 Three identical green trees stand in a perfectly straight line on a sunny hill, emphasizing consistency and standard occurrence.